open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 const { SimpleSpanProcessor } = require('@opentelemetry/tracing');

 const exporter = new OTLPTraceExporter({
-  url: '<your-collector-endpoint>/v1/traces', // optional - url default value is http://localhost:55681/v1/traces
+  // optional - url default value is http://localhost:55681/v1/traces
+  url: '<your-collector-endpoint>/v1/traces',

-  headers: {}, // optional - collection of custom headers to be sent with each request });
+  // optional - collection of custom headers to be sent with each request, empty by default
+  headers: {},
+});
 ```

-It's recommended to use environment variables to set values like headers and an endpoint URL.
+Use environment variables to set values like headers and an endpoint URL for production.

 ## Jaeger